British Prime Minister Theresa May’s net worth, Husband, age

-|Date of birth||19561001|
+|Date of Birth:||1956 October 1|

-|Nicknames||May, Theresa May|
+|Aka||May, Theresa May|

 Theresa May's net worth: $3 Million

 Theresa Mary May is a British politician, the Leader of the Conservative Party, and the Prime Minister of the United Kingdom.
 Her current estimated net worth stands $3 million.
 A member of the British Parliament (MP) for Maidenhead since 1997, May currently receives $190,000 as her annual salary.
 British people also know her as a tax/education expert.
 In addition, she was the Chairman of the Conservative Party from the year 2002 to 2003.
 Post-Brexit, May became the Prime Minister on 13 July 2016.
 With the win, she became the first woman ever to have held two of the Great Offices of State in the country.
 Overall, her professional achievements as a politician include enforcing a harder line on drug policy, trying to pursue reform of the Police Federation, her role in the deportation of Abu Qatada, her role in the creation of the National Crime Agency, and bringing in surplus restrictions on immigration.

 Career Highlights of the One Nation Conservative

 Born on 1956, October 1 in Eastbourne, Sussex, May is the only child of Zaidee Mary and Hubert Brasier.
 May initially attended Heythrop Primary School, followed by St. Juliana’s Convent School for Girls.
 Later, she joined the University of Oxford and studied geography at St. Hugh’s College.
 She graduated with second class BA degree in 1977.
 Theresa May stands with her husband Philip John May,[/caption] May is a happily married woman.
 She tied her wedding knot with Philip May, who is an investment banker and current employee of Capital International.
 The pair has no children with each other.